 \subsection{Gradient sampling method}

-The gradient sampling method was presented by Burke, Lewis and Overton in 2005~\cite{BurLO05}, along with an extensive convergence theory that was subsequently refined by Kiwiel in 2007~\cite{Kiw07}.
-The algorithm is nondeterministic in the sense that it generates (samples) gradients at randomly generated points within a given ball around a given iterate.
-In this paper, we rely on the detailed summary of the method and its convergence theory in the survey by Burke, Curtis, Lewis, Overton and Sim{\~o}es~\cite{BurCLetal20}.
-The main convergence result for Alg.~GS of~\cite{BurCLetal20} (with specific parameter choices) is stated as Theorem 3.1 there: \emph{Suppose that $f$ is locally Lipschitz on $\R^{\nopt}$ and continuously differentiable on an open set with full measure.
+It has been known for decades that the steepest descent method (gradient descent with a line search) generally fails on nonsmooth optimization problems, typically converging to a non-stationary (and non-optimal) point where the objective function is not differentiable.
+The gradient sampling method is a stabilized steepest descent method devised to overcome this difficulty.
+It was presented by Burke, Lewis and Overton in 2005~\cite{BurLO05}, along with an extensive convergence theory that was subsequently refined by Kiwiel in 2007~\cite{Kiw07}.
+The algorithm is nondeterministic in the sense that it generates (samples) gradients at randomly generated points within an appropriately-sized ball around a given iterate.
+In this paper, we rely on the detailed description of the method and its convergence theory in the survey~\cite{BurCLetal20}.
+The main convergence result for Alg.~GS of~\cite{BurCLetal20} (with specific parameter choices) is stated as Theorem~6.1 there: \emph{Suppose that $f$ is locally Lipschitz on $\R^{\nopt}$ and continuously differentiable on an open set with full measure.
 Then, with probability one, Alg.~GS is well defined and does not terminate, and generates a sequence of iterates for which either the function values diverge to $-\infty$, or every cluster point of the sequence is Clarke stationary for $f$.} Clarke stationarity is a standard measure of stationarity for locally Lipschitz, nonsmooth functions~\cite{BorL06}.